 An immediate concern with interpreting these results causally is that there could be school-level shocks that affect spending in all sports, which has nothing to do with rent-sharing from football and men's basketball to other sports.
 One way to address this concern is to include conference-by-year fixed effects.
 This throws away some variation that we may think is plausibly exogenous (such as variation in conference payments over time), but if school-wide shocks are correlated across schools within a conference, then this specification can assess bias from common shocks.
-Panel B of Table 2 contains the estimates from a specification that also includes conference-year fixed effects, and the results are remarkably similar to those without these additional controls.
+Panel B of Table 3 contains the estimates from a specification that also includes conference-year fixed effects, and the results are remarkably similar to those without these additional controls.35

 Another way to investigate this concern is to estimate the direct relationship between football and men's basketball revenue and the revenue generated by other sports.
 To do this, we include revenue generated by other sports as the outcome in equation (1).
 If a confounding factor is increasing revenue across all sports simultaneously, then this analysis will estimate a positive and statistically significant estimate of β .
-These estimates are reported in Table 4.
-For both specifications with and without conference-year fixed effects, we find no evidence of a statistically or economically significant relationship between the revenue generated by football and men's basketball and the revenue generated by the other sports in an athletic department.
-This provides additional evidence that our estimates in Table 2 are not simply reflecting a general economic improvement across sports in the athletic department, but rather genuine rent-sharing within the athletic department.
+These estimates are reported in Table 5.
+For both specifications with and without conference-year fixed effects, we find no evidence of a statistically or economically significant relationship between the revenue generated by football and men's basketball and the revenue generated by the other sports in an athletic department.36 This provides additional evidence that our estimates in Table 3 are not simply reflecting a general economic improvement across sports in the athletic department, but rather genuine rent-sharing within the athletic department.

 To further assess the validity of a causal interpretation of our main results, we next implement the difference-in-differences methodology for rent-sharing developed in Lamadon et al. (2019).
 This procedure provides a clear visual depiction of the variation in the data underlying our panel fixed effects estimates.
 It does so by exploiting variation in the changes in revenue over time to create treatment and control groups and then presents an event study figure based on averages of these treatment-control comparisons.
 Specifically, for every year in our data we measure the annual change in the revenue for the summation of football, men's basketball, and non-sport revenue.
-In any year, schools with an above-median increase in this change are classified as a treatment group and the remaining schools serve as the control group.
+In any year, colleges with an above-median increase in this change are classified as a treatment group and the remaining colleges serve as the control group.
 Using this framework, we estimate an event study regression for each year; i.e., we redefine the treatment and control groups based on each annual change.
 This results in a series of event study coefficients.
 We then graph the average of these coefficients for the four years before and after the "treatment year," i.e. the year in which we calculated the revenue change to assign groups.

 The procedure results in a graphical summary of the variation underlying our main rent-sharing results.
 For example, Figure 4 contains these estimates for rent-sharing between revenue and non-revenue sports.
 Panel A contains the estimates for the change in revenue for football and men's basketball.
-As would be expected if the procedure was accurately identifying revenue shocks, the trend in revenue prior to the treatment year is largely flat and then swiftly increases for schools that experience a revenue shock compared to those that do not.
-For panels B through E, we provide estimates for the same procedure for expenses for football and men's basketball, all other sports, women's sports, and non-revenue men's sports, respectively.
-To ease interpretation, in each figure we include a dashed line representing the change in revenue from Panel A.33 Consistent with the results in Table 2, Panel A of Figure 4 shows that the increase in revenue leads to an increase in spending for football and men's basketball.
-However, as in Table 2, this increase is again not one-for-one.
-The other panels show there was also a meaningful increase in spending for the non-revenue sports.
+As would be expected if the procedure was accurately identifying revenue shocks, the trend in revenue prior to the treatment year is largely flat and then swiftly increases for colleges that experience a revenue shock compared to those that do not.
+For panels B through E, we provide estimates for the same procedure for expenses for football and men's basketball, all other sports,